-An ongoing class offering in-depth instruction in traditional sailboat and yacht design.
+This is an ongoing class offering in-depth instruction in traditional sailboat and yacht design.
 Students learn a simple but sophisticated traditional approach for developing seaworthy and efficient boat designs, and to develop these through lines drawings.
 Each student designs and prepares the lines drawings for a small boat.
-Apprentices prepare several such drawings over one year.

 This class is for novices and intermediate level students.